 Our technique for finding wetland communities (M1 and M2 meadows) has been greatly improved by the research methods we have developed during our study.
 Using our remotely sensed data and previously collected vegetation data, we developed a new procedure for identifying wetlands using average wetland values.
-Using these techniques, we identified 1.250 hectares of M1 wetland meadows and 1,711 hectares of slightly drier M2 wetland meadows in Grand Teton National Park.
-We submitted a manuscript on these methods and results which has recently been published (Kindscher et al., 1998).
+Using these techniques, we identified 1,250 hectares of M1 wetland meadows and 1,711 hectares of slightly drier M2 wetland meadows in Grand Teton National Park (Kindscher et al., 1998).